-- Describe the basic molecular and cellular processes underlying brain activity, and explain how disturbances in these processes lead to impairments in brain functioning. - Identify the various regions of the central nervous system, and assign to each region the basic function that it is involved in. - Evaluate the behavioral/psychological effects of specific drugs based on knowledge and regarding the biological mechanism of action of these drugs. - Identify, describe and compare between various research methods that are most appropriate for investigation of specific normal and pathological processes in the brain, and explain the meaning of the data/information obtained by using the these methods. - To describe and explain the basic physiological processes at the sense organs (mainly eye and ear) and the mechanisms by which sensations are transmitted to the brain.
-To identify and diagnose (in very basic terms) specific disturbances in the visual and auditory system based on the symptoms presented by virtual case reports.
+• Describe the basic molecular and cellular processes underlying brain activity, and explain how disturbances in these processes lead to impairments in brain functioning.

+• Identify the various regions of the central nervous system, and assign to each region the basic function that it is involved in.

+• Evaluate the behavioral/psychological effects of specific drugs based on knowledge regarding the biological mechanism of action of these drugs.

+• Identify, describe and compare between various research methods that are most appropriate for investigation of specific normal and pathological processes in the brain, and explain the meaning of the data/information obtained by using the these methods.

+• Describe and explain the basic physiological processes at the sensory organs (mainly the eye and ear), as well as the mechanisms by which sensations are transmitted to the brain.

+Identify and diagnose (in very basic terms) specific disturbances in the visual, auditory and motor systems, based on the symptoms presented by virtual case reports.